Blendify/blender-manual/blender_docs/manual/physics/particles/properties/physics/newtonian.rst

    Brownian motion adds random motion to the particles based on a Brownian noise field.
    This is nice to simulate small, random wind forces.
 Drag
-   A force that reduces particle velocity in relation to it's speed and size (useful in order to simulate Air-Drag or Water-Drag).
+   A force that reduces particle velocity in relation to its speed and size (useful in order to simulate Air-Drag or Water-Drag).
 Damp
    Reduces particle velocity (deceleration, friction, dampening).